 Check in and Orientation

-Resident and commuter campers must check in at the location mentioned in the Info Packet.
-Parents/guardians are invited to visit with staff members and ask any last minute questions.
+Resident and commuter campers must use the drive thru check in for housing assignments/keys and drop off medications at the location mentioned in the Camp Information Packet.
+Parents/guardians are invited to the residence halls to visit with staff members and ask any last minute questions.
 Please note that there are no structured activities during the check-in period, but residential staff will be in the residence hall to help campers get settled in their rooms and encourage campers to begin getting to know one another in an informal setting.
 Commuter campers can socialize at the dorms and go with the group to first session.

 Arrival/Departure Outside the Event Scheduled Time

-If your schedule results in you arriving after the designated check-in or before check-out time, please indicate in your registration the time you will arrive/depart in the “Special Need/Comments” field or email email@example.com, if changes happened after you registered.
-On the day of arrival to campus, check the schedule in the Info Packet to see where the group will be at the time of your arrival.
-Please call the staff number listed in the Info Packet if you have any questions the day you arrive.
+If your schedule results in you arriving after the designated check-in or before check-out time, please indicate in your registration the time you will arrive/depart in the “Accommodations/Comments” field or email email@example.com, if changes happened after you registered.
+On the day of arrival to campus, check the schedule in the Camp Information Packet to see where the group will be at the time of your arrival.
+Please call the staff number listed in the Camp Information Packet if you have any questions the day you arrive.
 If there are questions prior to camp, please contact firstname.lastname@example.org.

-Parking details will be available in the Info Packet.
+Parking details will be available in the Camp Information Packet.
 Notice: All campus parking lots require a parking permit.
 Failure to follow parking regulations will result in a fine.
 More information is available on the Visitor Center website.

 By registering for an event, you agree to our Registration Terms and Conditions.
 UW-Whitewater will hold all registrants responsible for their conduct.
 Serious misconduct or disruption will lead to immediate dismissal from event.
 Registrants dismissed from the event will not receive a refund.
 Please review the Terms and Conditions for more details.